Reachability

 Do not confuse reachability with severity.

-A low-severity reachable vulnerability probably needs to be handled with a higher priority than an unreachable critical one, but a critical unreachable vulnerability should not be muted / disregarded as reachability may change in time: the vulnerable code may become reachable after changes in software S (where adding a new call changes the call graph so the vulnerable function becomes reachable).
-An unreachable vulnerability is a latent one, probably harmless in the current version of S.
+A low-severity and reachable vulnerability probably needs to be handled with a higher priority than an unreachable and critical one.
+But a critical unreachable vulnerability should not be muted/disregarded as reachability may change: the vulnerable code may become reachable after changes in the software (where adding a new call changes the call graph so the vulnerable function becomes reachable).
+An unreachable vulnerability is a latent one, probably harmless in the current version of the software.

 Reachability should be considered as a main criteria for vulnerability prioritization (see Prioritization Funnels)